Top 55 Simple Forearm Tattoo Ideas – [2022 Inspiration Guide]

 It is in a place to be seen.
 It is in a place to make a statement.
 And it is in a place that speaks to others about your confidence in yourself.

-In the past, sailors were the only people in the American society to use forearm tattoos.
-Initially it started as a record log of sorts, holding a sailor’s identity in case of drowning, but it quickly took on a different meaning.
-It became a history of what the sailor had seen, where he had visited.
+In the past, sailors were the only people in American society to get cool arm tattoos.
+Initially, a forearm tattoo started as a record log of sorts, holding a sailor’s identity in case of drowning, but it quickly took on a different meaning.
+It became a history of what the sailor had seen and where he had visited.
 It showed his skill, his bravery, and his experience.
-A man worth his mettle and proud of it.
+Forearm tattoos became the mark of a man worth his mettle and proud of it.

 Today, you get to choose how to express yourself.
 Will you go minimalistic tribal, or choose a symbol that means something profound to you?